 - Cut Thin Slices.
 Due to zucchini’s high water content, it won’t get as crispy as other vegetables.
 Cut it into thin slices so it cooks quickly and won’t become soggy.

 - Work Quickly.
 Zucchini can go from tender to mushy in a hurry, so be careful not to overcook it.
 Three minutes at medium high heat is all you need.

 Recipe Variations – Change Up the Protein + Tips for Tender Stir Fry Meat

-We opted to make this a chicken and zucchini stir fry, though you could swap any meat you like, or use tofu or shrimp.
+We opted to make this a chicken and zucchini stir fry, though you could swap any meat you like, or use tofu (perfect in my Broccoli Tofu Stir Fry) or shrimp.

 - If using chicken or a different sliced meat such as beef or pork, my biggest tip is to soak it in the soy sauce and vinegar mixture while you prep the other ingredients.
 Even a few minutes of marinating will make for more tender stir fry meat.

 - Slice the meat thinly to help it cook more quickly and tenderize.